isildonmez/files_and_serialization_projects/event_manager/notes/event_manager_project.md

 - `:headers => true` treats the first row as a header instead of a data row.
 - `:header_converters => :symbolize` parameter then converts each cell in the header row into Ruby symbol.

+- We may have a problem: Some zip codes are missing or represented with less than a five-digit number.

+## Iteration 2: Cleaning up our Zip Codes